-Pelvic inflammatory disease, or PID, is a common infection of your reproductive organs.
-The definition includes many types of inflammation, including many specific gynecologic conditions such as:
+Pelvic inflammatory disease, or PID, is an infection of the female reproductive organs.
+It is a common illness.
+PID occurs when bacteria from the vagina and cervix travel upward into the uterus, ovaries or fallopian tubes.
+The definition includes many types of inflammation, including many specific gynecological conditions such as:

 Pelvic inflammatory disease is often caused by sexually transmitted diseases, but can also occur due to other types of vaginal bacteria.
 Any time a vaginal infection spreads to your uterus, pelvic inflammatory disease can occur.

 Symptoms can vary from one woman to the next, so it’s important to listen to the messages your body is sending you and schedule a diagnostic exam if you feel that something isn’t right.
 Some of the symptoms of PID include:

 Having one of these signs or symptoms does not mean that you have PID.
 It could be a sign of another serious problem.
 Contact Alpha OB GYN if you have any of these signs or symptoms so Dr. Sowmya Reddy and her team can help you.

 The most powerful way to reduce your risk is to engage in healthy and safe sexual practices.
 That means limiting the number of sexual partners and always using a condom when having sex outside of a mutually monogamous relationship.